xcore/sw_audio_effects/module_dsp_long_reverb/doc/resources.rst

 The Reverb-Control code is timing critical,
 The channel I/O had to be hand-crafted to get the application working on 4 channels.
-The Memory-Slice board has to be on the same core that is running dsp_sdram_reverb.xc
+The Memory-Slice board has to be on the same Tile that is running dsp_sdram_reverb.xc

 The Reverb echos are produced using a 4 tap delay-line.
 The reverb has configurable mixing parameters.